Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Introduction

-\begin{remark} Skinner \cite{skinner20} and Zhang \cite{zhang14} initiated the study of rank one $p$-converse theorems about a decade back.
-Their results concerned ordinary primes $p$.
-For an overview of these results, the reader may refer to \cite{bst2021}.
-The above supersingular case is originally due to Castella and Wan \cite{castellawan}.
-Our method provides an alternative proof. \end{remark}
+\begin{remark} A decade ago, Skinner \cite{skinner20} and Zhang \cite{zhang14} initiated the study of $p$-converse to the Gross--Zagier and Kolyvagin theorem.
+Their pioneering work considered ordinary primes $p$ (see \cite{bst2021} for an overview).
+The above supersingular case is originally due to Castella and Wan \cite{castellawan}, of which our method provides a different proof. \end{remark}